 The myth of Aphrodite and Anchises

-One of our best ancient sources for the myth of Anchises comes from a Homeric Hymn to Aphrodite.
-In this hymn we learn about how the mortal Anchises was selected by Zeus to become a paramour of the goddess Aphrodite.
+The myth of Anchises comes from a Homeric Hymn to Aphrodite.
+In this hymn we learn about how the mortal Anchises was selected by Zeus to become a lover of the goddess Aphrodite.

 The Homeric Hymn to Aphrodite features some lovely descriptions of the manner in which the goddess appears to the mortal man: